 Self-Reported App Assessments and Geolocation Derived Home Time

-We inferred the home location of each participant from their GPS data by determining the mode of GPS location (within 8 m bin) across the whole dataset.
-Thereafter, we classified each data point to be either “at home” or “not at home” state.
-From this, we calculated home-time which is the amount of time spent at home each day.
+Home location of each participant was inferred from their GPS data by determining the mode of GPS location (within 8-meter bin) across the whole dataset.
+Thereafter, each data point was classified to be either “at home” or “not at home” state.
+From this, home-time was calculated, which is the amount of time spent at home each day.

 Higher home-times was associated with lower anxiety levels (Fig 4), as well as low socially positive symptoms (as expected from socially positive symptoms arising from being social with people, which often includes stepping out of the house).